ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 > {: .solution}
 {: .challenge}

 This concludes the second episode and Part I of the Singularity material.
-Part II contains a further two episodes where we'll look creating your own images and then more advanced use of containers for running MPI parallel applications.
+Part II contains a further two episodes where we'll look creating your own images and then more advanced use of containers for running MPI parallel applications and running with Nvidia GPUs.

 ## References